The Big Idea

 “Working closely with friends to build something we believe in” is Mondal’s favorite perk.
 Skelton agrees.
 “We have great trust in each other, and feel that we’re all in this together.”

-(Quotes aren’t necessary in a query, but it’s nice to give something specific to show that you have done some research into your topic, and that you have access to resources that will enable you to write the article well.
+(Quotes aren’t necessary for a query, but it’s nice to give something specific to show that you have done some research into your topic and that you have access to resources that will enable you to write the article well.
 I wanted to show that I had already spoken to these guys, they happen to be friends of mine, and that they would be upbeat and inspirational people to interview.
 You can accomplish the same effect by including a few quirky facts or survey results you’ve found out about your topic.)

 Considering that their only capital was a computer and a small loan from Strader’s father, the guys feel very successful.
 “We’re not millionaires, but we have goals, and we’re following them,” says Skelton.
 “I think that’s true success.”
 By any definition, Net One’s roster of over 50 clients ranging from colleges to Fortune 500 companies attests to their hard work and talent.

 (Look, editor.
 These guys are big up-and-comers!
 Notice I mentioned “Fortune 500 companies.”
 This lets the editor know quickly that these college guys aren’t small potatoes.
-It neatly ties up the opening sentence, which promised an article about guys who have a spacious office, expense accounts, and company car.
+It neatly ties up the opening sentence, which promised an article about guys who have a spacious office, expense accounts, and a company car.
 Now the editor has a reason to believe that these guys actually are that successful.)

 I propose a 1,000 word profile for your “Students At Work” section.